-Lead Independent Director
+Lead Independent Non-Executive Director

-Mr Cheung King Kwok was appointed an Independent Director of the Company in April 2015.
+Mr Cheung King Kwok was first appointed to the Board on 28 April 2015.
+Mr Cheung was last re-elected as a Director on 25 April 2018.
 Mr Cheung is also the chairman of the Audit Committee, Risk Management Committee and Nominating Committee and a member of the Remuneration Committee of the Company.

-Mr Cheung King Kwok is currently the managing director of DJS Financial Management Pte Ltd, a company which provides corporate training and financial consultancy services.
-Mr Cheung is also an independent director of Joyas International Holdings Limited, a company listed on the SGX-ST. From 2004 to 2013, Mr Cheung had served as an independent director of Jets Technics International Holdings Limited (a company listed on the SGX-ST).

-In 1991, Mr. Cheung joined The Grande Holdings Limited ("Grande") (a company listed on the HK Exchange) as its chief financial officer of one of its division where he was in charge of financial and treasury management.
-From 1992 to 1997, Mr Cheung was the Finance Director of Grande, in charge of its financial and treasury management, mergers and acquisitions.
+Mr Cheung is currently the managing director of DJS Financial Management Pte Ltd, a company which provides corporate training and financial consultancy services.
+Mr Cheung is also an independent non-executive chairman of Joyas International Holdings Limited (a company listed on the SGX-ST).
+From 2004 to 2013, Mr Cheung had served as an independent director of Jets Technics International Holdings Limited (a company listed on the SGX-ST).
+In 1991, Mr Cheung joined The Grande Holdings Limited ("Grande") (a company listed on the SEHK) as its chief financial officer of one of its division where he was in charge of financial and treasury management.
+From 1992 to 1997, Mr Cheung was the finance director of Grande, in charge of financial and treasury management, mergers and acquisitions.
 From 1997 to 2001, Mr Cheung was the executive director of Grande where he was responsible for management, strategic planning and corporate restructuring.
 He was also appointed directors of various listed subsidiaries of Grande, including Lafe International Holdings Limited (now known as Lafe Corporation Limited) (a company listed on the SGX-ST).
-From 1984 to 1990, Mr. Cheung was an audit manager and senior audit manager of Coopers and Lybrand where he carried out audit, investigations and due diligence reviews.
+From 1984 to 1990, Mr Cheung was an audit manager and senior audit manager of Coopers and Lybrand where he carried out audit, investigations and due diligence reviews.

-Mr. Cheung obtained a Bachelor of Commerce (Honours) from the University of Manitoba, Canada.
+Mr Cheung obtained a Bachelor of Commerce (Honours) from the University of Manitoba, Canada.
 He is a member of the Institute of Singapore Chartered Accountants and the Hong Kong Institute of Certified Public Accountants.